 Consider getting legal advice before setting up your campaign to better understand how crowdfunding affects your tax return and your donors.

-For instance, while donations are tax-free for non-profit organizations, they're not for individuals.
+For instance, while donations are tax-free for non-profit organizations, there are not for individuals.

 3. Recruit Extra Help